How to Find and Choose a Washington, D.C., Mesothelioma Lawyer

 Workers at the Senate and House building offices, the Library of Congress and the U.S. Marine barracks on Capitol Hill may also face exposure to asbestos in the old structures.
 Most older buildings, including schools, may contain legacy asbestos.

-Occupations & Industries Known for Asbestos Exposure in Washington, D.C.
+Occupational Asbestos Exposure in Washington, D.C.

-Construction workers in the Nation’s Capital face higher risks of occupational asbestos exposure.
-Many buildings in Washington, D.C. built before the 1980s, such as offices, hotels, embassies and museums, contain asbestos.
+Construction workers in the nation’s capital face higher risks of occupational asbestos exposure.
+Many buildings in Washington, D.C., built before the 1980s, such as offices, hotels, embassies and museums, contain asbestos.
 Construction workers repairing or tearing down these structures risk inhaling asbestos if proper abatement procedures aren’t followed.

 Higher-Risk Jobs in Washington, D.C.